lsampaioweb/jump-server/ansible/README.md

   11 - Save your password in the secret manager.
     secret-tool store --label="local_user_password" password local_user_password
+    # To retrieve the password from the secret manager.
+Ansible will do this, don't worry.
+    # secret-tool lookup password "local_user_password"
+    # If you get the error message: "secret-tool: Cannot create an item in a locked collection", you should open the Ubuntu Interface (not from the SSH terminal).
+This will "open/unseal/unlock" the secret manager.

   12 - Execute the playbook.
     ansible-playbook provision.yml